Information for Prospective Students

 One of the attractions of a major in Statistics is that it can lead to careers in a wide variety of areas.
 Recently, advances in computer technology have opened up even more employment prospects for statisticians.

 Several major professional organizations serve the needs of statisticians.
 Among these are the American Statistical Association (ASA), which has about 20,000 members working in industry, government, teaching, and research, and the Institute of Mathematical Statistics (IMS), which has about 4000 members, a majority of them in the research and university teaching sectors.
 These and other statistical organizations have cooperated to publish brochures available from ASA and IMS on careers in statistics.
-ASA's publications also provide personal career profiles of a number of working statisticians and current information on job opportunities in the field.
+ASA's publications also provide personal career profiles of a number of working statisticians and current information on career resource opportunities in the field.

 A Flexible Program